henrhie/Deep-learning-from-scratch/README.md

 Contains some deep learning algorithms such as gradient descent with momentum, rmsprop and adam The code allows you to also use dropout and l2 regularization

-Please review my code and communicate any mistakes to me (henryansah083@gmail.com)